-Mr. Simon Davies – Chair of Governors and Governor for Outcomes for Students; Curriculum & Standards; and Finance Personnel & Human Resources
+Mr. Simon Davies – Governor for Outcomes for Students; Curriculum & Standards; and Finance Personnel & Human Resources

 I was motivated to join the Governing Body because I live locally and Shuttleworth was the school that I wanted my children to attend.
 I wanted to do what I could to help enhance the experience for them and all the children at our school.